oreillyross/coding-patterns/README.md

 ### Duplicate value avoidance pattern
  - Add a parameter to recursive function call, default to null.
- - Carry out a check (if statement) before the recursive call to check.previous value with current value not the same.
+ - Carry out a check (if statement) before the recursive call to check previous value with current value not the same.
  - update it with the current value in the recursive calling of the function

 <hr/>